UN says detained Iranian-American was allowed to leave Iran | Law-Order

 Dujarric said the secretary-general was also pleased that Namazi's son, Siamak Namazi, had been released from detention.

-An international human rights lawyer handling their case, Jared Genser, tweeted Saturday: ''I am delighted to confirm for the first time in seven years that Siamak #Namazi is spending a night at home with his parents in Tehran.
+An international human rights lawyer handling their case, Jared Genser, tweeted Saturday: "I am delighted to confirm for the first time in seven years that Siamak #Namazi is spending a night at home with his parents in Tehran.
 Baquer Namazi's travel ban has been lifted.
-We won't rest until they return to the U.S. & their long nightmare has ended.''
-Namazi, a former UNICEF representative, was detained in 2016 when he traveled to Tehran to see his son, a businessman arrested in Iran months earlier.
+We won't rest until they return to the US & their long nightmare has ended."
+Namazi, a former UNICEF representative, was detained in 2016 when he travelled to Tehran to see his son, a businessman arrested in Iran months earlier.
 Both Namazis were sentenced to 10 years in prison in Iran on what the United States and United Nations say were trumped-up spying charges.

 Baquer Namazi was granted medical furlough in 2018 and his sentence was subsequently commuted to time served, but Iranian authorities had not permitted him to leave the country.
 Last October, he underwent surgery in Iran to clear a blockage in an artery to the brain that his family and supporters described as life-threatening.